adrianratnapala/arch-linux-notes/README.md

 Disks
 -----

 I want to encrypt my as much as possible, but still boot simply.
-So I will set up `scooter19` with:
+So I have decided for `scooter19` to:

 * Have an unencrypted `/boot`, this is the same thing as the [(U)EFI parition](uefi).
 This parition shipped partition 1, with the volume label